 He started his talk for retailers at a symposium sponsored by The Plumb Club and JCK, with the story of how he got engaged.
 He spoke about his hesitation entering the jewelry store; how the jeweler got him talking about his girlfriend and their relationship; and after what seemed like a long, convoluted tell all, Duhigg said the jeweler told him he had just what he was looking for.
 And, he did!

 Duhigg emerged the hero, with the reward from this experience in the emotions attached to the ring—the perfect symbol of love, a smart buy, helped a village.
 He reminds jewelers that they are in the emotional rewards business.
 Retailers have to determine what rewards specific customers want.

 Capitalizing on the “habit loop” — cue – routine – reward — jewelers can influence sales.
 A habit is essentially a repeatable equation.
 Cue: An iPhone dings.
 Routine: Check the iPhone.
 Reward: A “Words with Friends” opponent made a move; your turn.
 We crave the ding and rush of endorphins it promises.

 The cue is a trigger for an automatic behavior to start, then a routine that is the behavior itself follows, and finally a reward.
-What we know from experiments is that it’s the cues and rewards that shape how the patterns emerge.
+What we know from Fantasy is that it’s the cues and rewards that shape how the patterns emerge.